phuodoan/automation-demo-ebanq/README.md

 ## Commands
 - `npm run cypress:open` to launch to test on UI by using testRunner
-- `npm run cy:run:chrom` to run tests in chrome headlessly
+- `npm run cy:run:chrome` to run tests in chrome headlessly
 - `npm run cy:run:firefox` to run tests in firefox headlessly
 - `npm run cy:run:edge` to run tests in MS edge headlessly
 - `npm run cy:run:electron` to run tests in electron headlessly